Lesson 9: Text and String Manipulation

 Even though two PRINT statements were used they both printed to the same line.
 The semicolon ( ; ) told the first PRINT statement to leave the text cursor alone and let it remain where it is.
 The second PRINT statement uses that text cursor position to print its string of information.
 This can be used to create complex lines of information with a single PRINT statement:

-FName$ = "Bob"
+Fname$ = "Bob"

 Age% = 28